 Do you have a desire to go long?
 Are you planning to tackle an Ironman distance race this year?
 Whether you will be a first time Ironman competitor or are already a veteran of the 140.6 distance looking to improve your time, the DC Triathlon Club's Ironman Training Program will prepare you to complete your race.
 This 24-week training plan includes a series of advance technique clinics that includes swim stroke analysis, advanced cycling techniques, run stride analysis and nutrition planning for endurance events.
 Additionally, we will offer clinics covering the various topics that are necessary to successfully prepare for an iron distance triathlon.
 Two rounds of clinics will be conducted throughout the season.

-The Ironman Training Program typically begins in January and concludes in October.
-The training plan can be adjusted to fit the needs of athletes competing in other races, but the clinic schedule will revolve around this target race.
-Each clinic will be held once and with repeats of the popular clinics.
+The Ironman Program will commence in January and conclude in October.
+While the goal race occurs in September, the training plans can be adjusted to fit the needs of athletes competing in other races.
+However, the clinic schedule will revolve around this target race and athletes will benefit most from the clinics and group workouts by doing the featured goal race or another race close to this time frame.
+The IMP goal race for 2016 is:

 Race distance: 2.4 mile swim, 112 mile bike, 26.2 mile run